eromatiya/A-Personal-Arch-Installation-Guide/README.md

 				Replace `/DEV/SDA2/UUID/HERE` with the UUID of your `LVM` partition.
 You can check it by running `blkid /dev/sda2`.

 				Tip: If you're using `vim`, you can write the UUID easier by typing `:read ! blkid /dev/sda2` then hit enter.
+Then manipulate the output by using visual mode.

 + Change loader